silvanoross/Future_of_Chicken/README.md

 * XGBoost overfit the data
 * XGBoost did not weigh the increase in year heavy enough when creating predictions, does not pick up on increasing trend
-* XGBoost kind of recognized a seasonality to the data, but it soes not entirely line up with Prophet
+* XGBoost kind of recognized a seasonality to the data, but it does not entirely line up with Prophet
 * Prophet makes a reasonable looking predictive model for the future